Iowa City, IA

 - Closed on City holidays and windy days

-For payment, the landfill accepts cash, checks, and credit cards (Mastercard, Visa, and Discover).
+For payment, the landfill accepts cash, checks, and credit cards (Mastercard, Visa, Discover, American Express, Apple Pay, Tap to Pay).

 Landfill Bans